jazeela221b/DATA-SCIENCE-AND-ANALYTICS-WORKS/MACHINE LEARNING/readme.md

-### Here,I have used both jupytor notebook and kaggle notebook for Machine Learning.
+### Here,I have used both jupytor notebook and kaggle notebook for Machine Learning works.